If you're interested in travel nursing and want clear steps on how to become a travel nurse, you're in the right place.

 • Gain 1-2 years nurse specialty experience & certifications: 1 year at minimum, 2+ years is better

-2. 📂 Get your Docs & Data Security organized
+2. 📂 Get your Travel Nurse Requirements organized

 • Get your burner phone number and your private email BEFORE you contact travel nursing agencies to avoid spam.

-4. 🖐️ Choose 2-5 best travel nurse agencies to work with
+4. 🖐️ Choose 2-5 Travel Nurse Agencies to work with

-5. 🤝 Work with 2-5 recruiters you trust to land jobs & start work
+5. 🤝 Work with 2-5 Travel Nurse Agencies to land jobs & start work

-• Have your recruiters from 2-5 different agencies submit you to jobs that meet your pay & location goals.
+• Have recruiters from 2-5 different agencies submit you to jobs that meet your pay & location goals

 • Begin your first assignment after close communication with your recruiter & facility leadership!